usernameeReal/dank-vm/BUILDING.md

 - Open a Terminal and a web browser.
 Go to https://brew.sh.
 - Copy the command from the home page.
 - Enter your password if it asks and start the installation.
-- Once it is finished installing, run the following command: `brew install boost cairo gcc sqlite3`
+- Once it is finished installing, run the following command: `brew install boost cairo sqlite3 llvm jpeg-turbo libvncserver`
-- Because libvncserver is not available in the Homebrew Forumlas, it will have to be compiled manually.
-Type `git clone https://github.com/LibVNC/libvncserver`.
-Make sure you have the dependencies and build it with `cmake -DLIBVNCSERVER_WITH_WEBSOCKETS=OFF`
+- Set your exports to as such mentioned during the post-install notes, this is to allow the new libraries to be used.
 - Verify all the dependencies have been successfully installed and build the solution.